-Obtain the Certification of New Veteran-Owned Business form the Texas Comptroller website.
+Obtain the Certification of New Veteran-Owned Business from the Texas Comptroller website.

-To find the form, you can search for it by title or scroll down to “Additional Franchise Tax Forms,” Click on “Certification of New Veteran-Owned Business, then click on “05-904” to download the form.
+To find the form on the Texas Comptroller site, you can search for it by title or scroll down to “Additional Franchise Tax Forms,” Click on “Certification of New Veteran-Owned Business, then click on “05-904” to download the form.

 - List all members of the LLC, their unique IDs from their Letter of Verification in the previous step, and how much of the LLC they will own.

 - Have each member of the LLC sign the form.

 This form will be sent to the Texas Secretary of State’s office.

 This form will be sent to the Secretary of State’s office for Texas.